 - S Logan Ryan

 Players with expired contracts and at least four accrued seasons of free agency credit are unrestricted free agents (UFAs) and can sign with any team.
-The Bucs had 23 of those when the offseason began but quarterback Tom Brady reduced that list by one when he retired on February 1.
+The Bucs had 23 of those when the offseason began but quarterback Tom Brady reduced that list by one when he retired on February 1 (though there has been no official transaction yet).

-The remaining list is highly concentrated in several areas of the depth chart.
-It four five players in the secondary including two from the Bucs' 2019 draft class – Sean Murphy-Bunting and Mike Edwards – that the team helped develop into quality starters.
-There are also four defensive linemen in the group, including starters Will Gholston and Akiem Hicks.
-Gholston was the second-longest tenured player on the Buccaneers' roster last season, behind only inside linebacker Lavonte David, who is also now a free agent.
-Compounding the concerns on the front line of the defense is the free agency status of Carl Nassib.
+The remaining list was highly concentrated in several areas of the depth chart.
+It included five players in the secondary, two from the Bucs' 2019 draft class – Murphy-Bunting and Edwards – that the team helped develop into quality starters.
+There were also four defensive linemen in the group, including starters Will Gholston and Akiem Hicks.
+Gholston was the second-longest tenured player on the Buccaneers' roster last season, behind only Lavonte David.
+While Murphy-Bunting, Edwards and safety Keanu Neal have already found new NFL homes, Gholston and Hicks remain free agents as of a week into April.
+Head Coach Todd Bowles noted at the NFL's Annual Meeting in late March that Gholston and Hicks were still potential options to return.
+Outside linebacker Carl Nassib could also be on the team's to-do list after he was productive in his second stint with the team in 2022.
+Running back Giovani Bernard announced his intention to retire in April.

 Remaining Restricted Free Agents